ramiropredassi/beer-fernandito-football/README.md

 # beer-fernandito-football
-Social Network Analysis on the Role of Football as Geographical, Cultural and Social Glue Using Twitch Data
+A Linguistic abd Social Network Analysis on the Role of Football as Geographical, Cultural and Social Glue Using Twitch Data